Zakaria Botros: Television

 Botros became widely known in 2003 after he appeared on talk shows on the Hayah Evangelical Channel.
 He went on to have his own show on the channel.
-His criticism of Islam led to many debates about him on talk shows.
+His criticism of Islam led to many debates about him on talk shows and threats from the Muslim Brotherhood.
 He frequently appears on Al Hayat TV.

 Programme cancelled

 In July 2010, the Joyce Meyer Evangelical Ministry – which was a partner for Hayah Channel – informed BBC Arabic that it would discontinue broadcasting Zakaria Botros's show.
 A quote from the letter reads:

 The ministry did not comment on the cancellation.

 Al Fady Channel

 Zakaria opened his own channel in April 2011, which he called "Alfady".
 It is broadcast in North America and the Middle East since November 2011.

 Vienna presentation

 Botros was supposed to give a presentation in Vienna on 6 May 2012.
 The presentation would have been his first major appearance in Europe, but the event was cancelled due to "numerous threats of violence."
-Wiener Akademikerbund published an apology in the press.
+The Viennese Association of Academics published an apology in the press.